-Turbulence Training is a fat loss programme based on high intensity interval training (HIIT) exercise workouts.
+Turbulence Training for fat loss is a programme based on high intensity interval training (HIIT) exercise workouts.
 HIIT training is also referred to as sprint interval training (SIT) and was made popular by the research of Tabata et al in the 1990’s.
 The workouts can be anywhere from 4 to 30 minutes long and alternate periods of higher intensity exercise with bouts of rest.
 The ratios of these two variables change depending on the criteria set by the instructor or coach.
 HIIT sessions are known to improve fat burning and lipid metabolism due to the levels of lactic acid produced in the blood.

 These warm up exercises prepare the movements for the main workout through performing the movements at slower speeds and with lower resistances.
 While a general cardio warm up such as jogging or skipping is fine, it does little to properly prepare you for a highly intense workout where you will be overloading the muscles in very specific ways.
 A gradiated warm up which mimics the movements to be performed in the main workout is much more likely to prevent injuries and properly prepare the participant for their main training session.

 The Whole Training Workout

 The workouts often require you to do a particular exercise for a certain period of time but often times a set number of repetitions is prescribed.
 Each workout is followed by a comprehensive stretch to help you recover from the session.
 Stretching is vitally important to prepare you for your next workout and in this series they show you a selection of effective stretches to both stop you getting injured in the first place and then also recover for the next session so that you get the very best from the programme.

 I would argue that by putting more running or cardio style sessions into the protocol would yield better results but that’s just based on my experience of working with several hundred people hands on at our boot camps.
-The thing I really like about TT 2.0 is that it gives you such a variety of exercise choices so there is no reason to ever get bored.
+The thing I really like about this workout is that it gives you such a variety of exercise choices so there is no reason to ever get bored.
 Also if you can’t do a certain exercise, for whatever reason, there is always an alternative for you to try.
 The workouts are really comprehensive and are very easy to follow.